Jdasi/OGL-Space-Invaders/README.md

 If you have two or more lives, you can press 'W' to expend a life to immediately activate Mega Mode for 3 seconds.

 ### 2.5.
 Extra Lives
 When you achieve a Score Multiplier that is a multiple of 50, you are rewarded an extra life.
+A maximum of 8 lives will be displayed at a time, although you can still accumulate more.

 ## 3. IRRKLANG SOUND ENGINE
 This game uses the irrKlang sound engine.